 Norm Funk and Matt Menzel

 The four Gospels record 173 questions posed by Jesus.
-This book is a compilation of that sermon series.
-The fact that Jesus asked as many questions as he did stands out.
-But Jesus didn’t ask questions for the same reasons we do.
-Jesus didn’t ask questions because he needed to know; He asked questions because the one being asked did.
+Questions Jesus Asked is a compilation of a sermon series on this topic.
+The fact that Jesus asked as many questions as He did stands out, but Jesus didn’t ask questions for the same reasons we do.
+Jesus didn’t ask questions because He needed to know the answer; He asked questions because the one being asked did.
 Jesus asked questions that others were either too afraid or unaware to ask themselves.